 All good things must come to an end, however, and the U.S. Treasury secretary gave a weaker dollar a push over the edge of a cliff recently.
 With just a few comments where the rich were gathered in Davos, he sunk our currency by a sizable percentage.
 Here’s how the trade in the greenback against the euro has gone since the anti-trade, “America First” candidate took office in January of last year:

 Currencies stabilize, improve, and go out of whack on a regular basis though.
-That’s just a byproduct of the global economy.
+Dollar weakness and dollar strength are just byproducts of the global economy.
 One year your currency is in the toilet, then the next thing you know it’s worth 25% more in Botswana, or Brazil, or Belgium.

 These things are cyclical and there’s no one person or institution you can really blame.
 The key is—when you have choices—that you consider the worth of what you’ll take out the ATM where you’re going.

 If you’re an American, or someone earning U.S. dollars, here’s what to know about the state of currencies now.

 Canada is still a deal for those of us south of their border, so don’t keep putting off that trip to their great cities or wild landscapes.
 At the height of the recession the two currencies were at par.
 Right now the loonie is still worth 20% less.

 The dong of Vietnam has barely budged in the past year and is still near the record high of 22,800 to the dollar.